 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
-All work is to be conducted according to the plan. - 3.
+All work is to be conducted according to the plan that is reviewed at the pre-work meeting.
+Worksite maps and any related technical documents must be on site at all times. - 3.
 For temporary deactivation, waterbars or cross-ditches are to be installed at locations where there is a risk of erosion such as: - at culverts and ditches that are prone to plugging, - on steep or long grades, - on switchbacks. - 4.
 All cross-ditches and waterbars that are constructed in highly erodible material are to be armoured. - 5.
-Cross-ditches are to be located so as to direct water to natural drainage paths and must avoid channeling water onto potentially unstable slopes. - 6.
-Removal of stream culverts must be done in a manner that will minimize sedimentation.
-Dewatering techniques may be required if work must be done "in the dry". - 7.
+Cross-ditches are to be located so as to avoid channeling water onto potentially unstable slopes. - 6.
 When re-establishing natural drainage patterns during road deactivation, the road fill should be removed down to the natural stream channel.
-Fill slopes must be left in a stable condition after removal of culverts or other drainage structures. - 8.
-Temporarily deactivated roads should be 4x4 driveable. - 9.
-Ensure natural drainage patterns are maintained. - 10.
-Always know and follow all in-stream work timing windows and aprved procedures. - 11.
-Ensure that you have the required fire tools on site during fire season and that you observe restrictions relating to the fire hazard. - 12.
+Fill slopes must be left in a stable condition after removal of culverts or other drainage structures. - 7.
+Temporarily deactivated roads should be 4x4 driveable. - 8.
+Ensure natural drainage patterns are maintained. - 9.
+Always know and follow all in-stream work timing windows (or as approved). - 10.
+Ensure that you have the required fire tools on site during fire season and that you observe restrictions relating to the fire hazard. - 11.
 All road deactivation must take place in a timely manner.
 Where possible, anticipate future erosion and fix potential problem areas.
-This may include temporary measures during a high risk period.
+This may include temporary measures over a high-risk period.